Chinese Recreational Club

-Chinese Recreational Club, or CRC, was formed by a group of Chinese who were very much into football.
+The Chinese Recreation Club, or CRC, is a social club at Victoria Green, Penang.
+It was formed at the turn of the 20th century by a group of Chinese who were very much into football.
 They would meet at Foo Tye Sin Mansion, the home of local Chinese tycoon, to play football in the Esplanade field.
-However, they faced a problem in that the field was already occupied by two existing sports club - the Penang Sports Club, which is open only to whites, and the Penang Recreation Club, which admits Eurasians.
-Neither allowed Chinese in.
-Furthermore, the Penang Club and the Penang Swimming Club also prohibit membership from the locals.
+However, they faced a problem in that the field was already occupied by two existing sports club - the Penang Sports Club, which at that time admitted only whites, and the Penang Recreation Club, which admitted whites and Eurasians.
+Neither allowed Chinese in, regardless their financial status.
+Furthermore, the Penang Club and the Penang Swimming Club also prohibit membership to the locals.

 Originally, the clubhouse was a bungalow called Eastbourne which stood on the plot when it was bought.
 By the 1920's Eastbourne was already in a dilapidated state, so the club decided that they should build a new clubhouse.
 A fund raising campaign managed to collect $100,000 for the clubhouse.
 It was designed in the Victorian style and was completed in 1931.